Houston rat and mouse service calls • attic noises • droppings • entry pointsCall and describe the rodent problem clearly.

 Rodent work is not just setting a trap and hoping the noise goes away.
 In Houston, rats and mice can use roof returns, tree limbs, fence lines, drainage areas, garage gaps, weep holes, utility penetrations, and older construction seams to move into a building.
 A good phone call should narrow down where the evidence is fresh, what type of property is involved, and whether the problem sounds like active activity, entry-point access, or both.

-This site is built for callers who want a simple next step, not a slick online form.
 If you hear movement at night, find droppings near food storage, notice chewing around wiring or insulation, or keep seeing rodents after trying store-bought products, call and describe the issue plainly.
-The goal is to route the request toward inspection, trapping, exclusion, or cleanup guidance without making promises that should only be made after someone understands the property.
+The goal is to talk through inspection, trapping, exclusion, or cleanup questions without making promises that should only be made after the property is understood.

 What to tell us when you call